 1. A fee is required to secure a place in the program.
 The fee will be applied to tuition.
 If the applicant does not enroll in the program, the fee is not refundable (See Financial Bulletin for fee amounts).
-2. Each nursing student is subject to a security check.
+2. Each nursing student is subject to a security check and drug screen.
 The School of Nursing reserves the right to deny admission or remove students from the nursing program who have records of misconduct, legal or otherwise, that would jeopardize their professional performance.
 State licensure boards reserve the right to deny licensure in their states if applicants have a criminal history.
 3. Have required immunizations and TB testing.
-Submit immunization records to Campus Health and Wellness Office for the College Place, Washington, campus or to the School of Nursing for the Portland, Oregon, campus.
+Submit immunization records to the School of Nursing office.
 4. Obtain health insurance.
-Provide necessary information on the WWU health care insurance plan form, required yearly, or whenever health insurance is changed.
-5. Prior to taking clinical coursework, a student must obtain current American Heart Association cardiopulmonary resuscitation (CPR) certification for health care providers.
+Submit proof of current health insurance to the School of Nursing office.
+5. Prior to taking clinical coursework, a student must obtain current American Heart Association cardiopulmonary resuscitation (BLS-CPR) certification for health care providers.
 Submit a copy of your CPR-health care provider card to the School of Nursing.
 Current CPR certification must be maintained while enrolled in the nursing program 6.
 Purchase the standard School of Nursing uniform, available at the School of Nursing office.
 (The uniform is the same for both campuses.)